 RULE #2 – increased fueling is more deadly for turbo than just increased boost

-fueling and boost allowed over-revving of turbocharger and gas flow was outside of the compressor map
+- fueling and boost allowed over-speeding of turbocharger and gas flow was outside of the compressor map

 I had overheating issues right from the beginning.
 I even wanted to install secondary oil loop with oil cooler.
 Engine oil was reaching 120°C and it was only sensor in oil sump…who knows how hot could be inside the engine/turbo.